Geist2307/Geist2307/README.md

   <ul>

-  1. If you'd like to discuss anything related to data, you can always contact me by [email](andreibleahu@gmail.com)
+  1. If you'd like to discuss anything related to data, you can always contact me by at : andreibleahu@gmail.com
   2. For more details about my background and education, please see my [LinkedIn](https://www.linkedin.com/in/andrei-bleahu-978896119/)